global-asp/lida-source/en/0005_helping-and-understanding.md

 "That way."

 ##
-"I don't understand."
+"I do not understand."

 ##
 "Is this correct?"
 "Yes."

 ##
 "Is this correct?"
 "No."

 ##
 "I can help you."

 ##
 "Could you help me, please?"
 "Yes, of course!"

 ##
 "Could you give me that?"
 "Yes, of course!"

 ##
 "Thank you!"